Prospecting letters to struggling homeowners who have lost income due to COVID-19

-Thanks to the extra $600 per week in unemployment benefits, some at the lower end of the income scale are now receiving more money than they did while working full time.
+Thanks to the extra $300 per week in unemployment benefits, some at the lower end of the income scale have been receiving more money than they did while working full time.

-If your take-home pay was $1,500 or more per week and you’re now receiving $1,200 from unemployment insurance, finances can get tight in a hurry – especially if you have car payments, credit card balances, and a family to feed.
+If your take-home pay was $1,500 or more per week and you’re now receiving $900 from unemployment insurance, finances can get tight in a hurry – especially if you have car payments, credit card balances, and a family to feed.

 Many skilled workers are finding themselves in this position.

 Some struggling homeowners who lost employment due to COVID-19 will fare well with regard to their home mortgages because their loans are held by Fannie Mae or Freddie Mac.

 They can get COVID-related forbearance for up to 360 days with missed payments deferred until they sell or refinance.

 However, if their incomes have been reduced, they may not be in a position to pick up where they left off.